turi-mate/deepbirding/README.md

 ### How to run the pipeline:
-- To run the pipeline the `data_preprocessing.ipynb` for the dataset preprocessing, the `training.ipynb` for the dataloading and model training, and for the evaluation `evaluation.ipynb` Jupyter notebook should separately be run.
+- To run the pipeline the `data_preprocessing.ipynb` for the dataset preprocessing, the `training.ipynb` for the dataloading and model training, and for the evaluation `evaluation.ipynb` Jupyter notebooks should be run separately.

 ### How to train the models:
 - To train the model we firstly need to make sure that we have the `filtered_metadata.csv` and the BirdCLEF2023 dataset in our root project folder.